Skip to content ↓

 • We use trips/visitors and other opportunities to enhance the learning experience.

-• A topic letter/knowledge organiser is sent home for parents/carers so children can be supported at home.
+• A curriculum plan for parents together with knowledge organisers for each subject is sent home for parents/carers at the beginning of each term so children can be supported at home.
 This includes specific vocabulary with definitions.
-The class pages on the website also offer further learning opportunities at home.

 IMPACT

-We measure the impact of our curriculum through:
+We measure the impact of the teaching and learning in each area of the curriculum through:

 • Progress made from starting points

-• Conversations with children that demonstrate they know, can do and remember more than they did before
+• Conversations with children that demonstrate what they know, can do and remember (sticky knowledge)

 • Monitoring the work children do and their response to the learning